BlackArch/blackarch/README.md

 individually or in groups.
 BlackArch Linux is compatible with existing Arch installs.
 For more information, see the installation instructions.
 # Overview
-To report bugs and request new tools, please visit the issue tracker on GitHub, stop by [Matrix](https://matrix.to/#/#BlackArch:matrix.org), or email us.
+To report bugs and request new tools, Visit the issue tracker on GitHub, stop by [Matrix](https://matrix.to/#/#BlackArch:matrix.org), or email us.
 **BlackArch Linux** is an Arch Linux-based distribution specifically designed for **penetration testers** and **security researchers**.
 The repository contains over **2,800 tools** organized by category, allowing users to install tools individually or in **groups**. **BlackArch** is fully compatible with existing Arch Linux installations, making it a versatile choice for those who want to enhance their existing systems with security tools.
 # Download and Installation